 About this supporting information

-This document contains information to assist applicants submitting either a stage 1 or stage 2 application form to the Health and Social Care Delivery Research (HSDR) Programme.
-Applications for funding are made online through the NETSCC Management Information System (NETSCC MIS).
-You must register or log-in to the NETSCC MIS to complete and submit your application.
+This document contains information to assist applicants submitting a stage 1 and 2 application form to the Health and Social Care Delivery Research Programme.
+Applications for funding are made online through the NIHR REsearch Awards Lifecycle Management System (REALMS).
+You must register or log-in to the NIHR (REALMS) to complete and submit your application.

-Please also ensure that you have read the application form guidance notes fully and referred to the HSDR Programme webpage before contacting us with any queries.
+Please also ensure that you have read the application form guidance notes fully and referred to the NIHR HSDR Programme webpage.
 We have endeavoured to cover all necessary information relating to the application form through these resources.
 Incorrectly completed applications may be rejected.

-The following additional supporting information is available on the individual HSDR funding opportunities web pages:
+The following additional supporting information is available on the HSDR webpage:

 - HSDR Programme page / aims and scope

-- Word version of Stage 2 application form
+- Word version of Stage 1 / Stage 2 application form as appropriate

 - Checklist for applicants to describe intervention and context features in HSDR research proposals